- What is DemoFest, and how is it structured?

 For your proposal to be considered for acceptance:

-- Both the application and video must be submitted by the due dates
+- It must be submitted by the due date

 - You need to meet the registration criteria listed above (as does your co-presenter, if you choose to have one)

 - It must be the only project you (and your co-presenter, if you have one) have submitted

 - It must not be marketing or selling a product or be a demonstration of tools or tool features